-Under both high and low emissions scenarios, the longest dry spell is not indicated to change much from an average of about 60 days, with continuing large year-to-year variability.
+Under a high emissions scenario, the longest dry spell is indicated to increase slightly from an average of about 30 days to about 33 days, with continuing large year-to-year variability.
+If emissions decrease rapidly, the increase is limited to less than 1 day on average.

-Model projections are from CMIP5 for RCP8.5 (high emissions) and RCP2.6 (low emissions).
-Model anomalies are added to the historical mean and smoothed.
-Observed historical record of mean temperature is from CRU-TSv.3.22.

-Analysis by the Climatic Research Unit and Tyndall Centre for Climate Change Research, University of East Anglia, 2015.

-A 'warm spell' day is a day when maximum temperature, together with that of at least the 6 consecutive previous days, exceeds the 90th percentile threshold for that time
+- a Model projections are from CMIP5 for RCP8.5 [high emissions] and RCP2.6 [low emissions].
+Model anomalies are added to the historical mean and smoothed. - b Observed historical record of mean temperature is from CRU-TSv.3.22. - c Analysis by the Climatic Research Unit and Tyndall Centre for Climate Change Research, University of East Anglia, 2015. - A 'warm spell' day is a day when maximum temperature, together with that of at least the 6 consecutive previous days, exceeds the 90th percentile threshold for that time of the year.